akashpatwal13/Automotive_Pricing_Analysis_And_Market_Drivers/README.md

 Technical Documentation

 This repository contains a comprehensive data science workflow designed to quantify the drivers of vehicle pricing.
-While the associated E [Executive Summary](https://drive.google.com/file/d/1-BcjVD12hyKfspHwfUmpAf6iGFr495B1/view) details the business implications, this document outlines the technical methodology and statistical rigor used to derive those insights.
+While the associated [Executive Summary](https://drive.google.com/file/d/1-BcjVD12hyKfspHwfUmpAf6iGFr495B1/view) details the business implications, this document outlines the technical methodology and statistical rigor used to derive those insights.

 1. Technical Overview